 The course tutors will review each case, highlighting the important learning points.
 It is expected the delegate will assess their own answers.

 The live sessions will be broadcast over the Zoom webinar platform.
 On the days of the course, please go to the Session 1 and Session 3 tabs to locate the Zoom links.

 Please ensure you have the Zoom platform accessible on your device.

 The day 2-afternoon session has been designed to give an opportunity for delegates to focus their viva skills, specifically for the haematology fellowship exams of the UK Royal College of Pathologists (FRCPath).

 We have the opportunity for three delegates to register to partake in a live viva with our course tutors.
-The vivas will be broadcast live to other delegates and presents a unique opportunity to get individualised feedback.
+The vivas will be broadcast live to other delegates and present a unique opportunity to get individualised feedback.